mattermost/docs/source/administration/config-settings.rst

 Enable Document Search by Content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Document content search is available in Mattermost Server from v5.35, with mobile support coming soon.
-Searching document contents adds load to your server.
-For large deployments, or teams that share many large, text-heavy documents, we recommended you review our `hardware requirements <https://docs.mattermost.com/install/requirements.html#hardware-requirements>`__, and test enabling this feature in a staging environment before enabling it in a production environment.
+This configuration setting enables users to search the contents of documents attached to messages.

 **True**: Supported document types are searchable by their content.
-Install `these dependencies <https://github.com/sajari/docconv#dependencies>`__ to extend content searching support to include DOCX, RTF, and PAGES files.
+Install `these dependencies <https://github.com/sajari/docconv#dependencies>`__ to extend content searching support to include additional file formats, including DOCX, RTF, and PAGES files.

 .. note::
    Document content search results for files shared before upgrading to Mattermost Server 5.35 may be incomplete until an `extraction command is executed using the CLI <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-extract-documents-content>`__.
 If this command is not run, users can search older files based on file name only.